Basics of workflow

 In case Product Availability for any Sales Orders shows "Not available", you need to start making the missing products.

 Step 2 – Schedule the production

 There are two ways to schedule production in Katana: either "Make to order" or "Make to stock".
 In both cases, a Manufacturing Order will be added to the "Schedule" in the "Make" screen.
-This is the production schedule for your workshop, listing all Manufacturing Orders for products that need to be made.
+This is the production schedule for your product-making business, listing all Manufacturing Orders for products that need to be made.
 You can drag-and-drop orders to change production priorities.
 Read more about Using the Schedule.